annjose/myblog/content/post/graphql-intro.md

 * GraphQL queries can access multiple resources in a single request originated from the client.
 In the REST world, client will have to send multiple requests - one for reach resource.
 This

 * In REST, every operation that can be performed on the resource (read/add/edit/delete) are specified by HTTP verbs (*GET/POST/PUT/DELETE*) in the request.
-In GraphQL, the operations (query/mutation) are specified in the JSON encoded bosy of the request and the hTTP verb is almost always *POST* (except for Introspection of schema which uses GET)
+In GraphQL, the operations (query/mutation) are specified in the JSON encoded body of the request and the HTTP verb is almost always *POST* (except for Introspection of schema which uses GET)

 * In REST, the shape and size of the resource is determined by the server.
 In GraphQL, the server declares what resources are available; the client asks for what it needs.